adobe-commerce/aco-sample-catalog-data-ingestion/README.md

 - 1080 Products across our 3 brands (in batches of 100)
 - 5 unique Price Books
 - 6480 Prices across our 5 Price Books (in batches of 100)

+Once you have completed the catalog ingestion, this readme will guide you to create the required Channels/Policies for the sample data.

 ## Run the Sample Catalog Data Ingestion